netsells/gulp/README.md

 	* Images are compressed
 	* Moved to the public folder

+## Vendor tasks
+Need to compile certain files but don't want these compiled into a single bloated file with your app logic especially if they're not going to change often (mainly package manager dependencies such as bower)?
+Well no problem!
+Simply name the task in the following format: ```vendor:javascript``` for example, and a separate file will be compiled named ```vendor.javascript.js``` on compile.
+This also speeds up compiling on save immensely - [Craig](http://craigy.co.uk/) will be happy!

 ## To-do
 ### Functionality
 * ~~Require dependencies on a per task basis, rather than all at once through the ``$`` prefix~~